 For such an upscale hotel and bar, the vibe is somehow not slick and pretentious.
 Everyone who works here seems really nice.
 It’s my kind of fancy.

-Other bars I visited on my last trip in September are The Crosby Bar, a cute hotel bar in SoHo, and The Skylark, a cocktail lounge in Midtown that did feel slick but had stunning views of the city, being thirty stories high.
+Other bars I visited on my last trip in September are The Crosby Bar, a cute hotel bar in SoHo, and The Skylark, a cocktail lounge in Midtown that did feel slick but had stunning views of the city, at thirty stories high.

 Photos by AZ except when credited.